purescript/purescript/psc-ide/PROTOCOL.md

 ## Matcher:

 ### Flex matcher
-Matches any occurence of the search string with intersections
+Matches any occurrence of the search string with intersections

 The scoring measures how far the matches span the string, where closer is better.
 The matches then get sorted with highest score first.